 South African gold industry enters final phase of slow death

-[JOHANNESBURG] Back in 1987, South African President Cyril Ramaphosa - then a 34-year-old labour union leader - led 300,000 black miners in a strike that symbolized resistance to the apartheid regime.
+[JOHANNESBURG] Back in 1987, South African President Cyril Ramaphosa -- then a 34-year-old labor union leader -- led 300,000 black miners in a strike that symbolized resistance to the apartheid regime.
 Now, striking gold workers face a less politically charged battle, but one they can't win.

-Dwindling output has cut gold's contribution to little more than one per cent of the South African economy, down from 3.8 per cent in 1993 - the year before Nelson Mandela's African National Congress won the country's first democratic elections.
-While the industry's demise won't reverberate in the way it once would have, the mines minister has criticised Gold Fields's plan to cut jobs as the ruling ANC seeks to shore up its base before elections next year.
+Dwindling output has cut gold's contribution to little more than 1 per cent of the South African economy, down from 3.8 per cent in 1993 -- the year before Nelson Mandela's African National Congress won the country's first democratic elections.
+While the industry's demise won't reverberate in the way it once would have, the mines minister has criticized Gold Fields Ltd.'s plan to cut jobs as the ruling ANC seeks to shore up its base before elections next year.

 South Africa's gold industry now employs just over 100,000 people, less than a fifth of the number that used to power the apartheid economy.
 The economic and social impact of a further contraction in the industry will be magnified as every gold miner supports between five and 10 dependents, while creating two jobs elsewhere, according to the country's Minerals Council.